deadlydog/deadlydog.github.io/_pages/Kudos.md

 ## Donations and thank you emails from the community

+### 2025-09-13

+$1.00 CAN from Davide Bleve for my [Path Length Checker app](https://github.com/deadlydog/PathLengthChecker).

+> Hello dear computer genius friend.
+> Your program is fantastic.
+> For now I can only donate so little because I'm poor.
+> I really hope to be able to donate more in the future because you deserve it!
+> Good Luck.
+> I from Italy.

 ### 2025-09-10

 $23.33 CAD from Steven Denise from France for my [Path Length Checker app](https://github.com/deadlydog/PathLengthChecker).